 2. You've found a Black Friday deal – but are you missing a better one?

 Pretty much a given, but ensure you're deeply searching for that bargain product you want, and that you've found the cheapest price out there before you purchase.
-For the very latest deals (and helpful, in-depth buying guides) on Black Friday favourites, check in with our features below – we'll be updating them daily in the run up to Black Friday so you can be sure of the best prices for what you need.
+For the very latest deals (and helpful, in-depth buying guides) on Black Friday favourites, check in with our Black Friday deals guides (see below) – we'll be updating them daily in the run up to Black Friday so you can be sure of the best prices for what you need.

 - Best Black Friday bed deals